Before I get too far along let me tell you why I can even open my big ol’ mouth about the topic of holiday hosting.

 Tip 5: Have fun

 you worked hard…darn it!!
 Go have fun!
 Be sure that your day is set up in such a way as to free you up to enjoy it.
 If you are cooking and cleaning all day…you did something wrong.
-That is NOT what your family wants from you (or do they??? well then, you probably shouldn’t host).
+That is NOT what your family wants from you (or do they??? well then, you probably shouldn’t do holiday hosting).
 Go play!

 Tip 6: Expect Help